juliuskunze/jaxnet/API.md

 assert (2, ) == params.sequential.dense.bias.shape
 ```

-When `init_params` is called on different modules, parameters corresponding to the same shared module can be different (have different indices) between the two calls.
+When `init_parameters` is called on different modules, parameters corresponding to the same shared module can be different (have different indices) between the two calls.
-When `init_params` is called on the same module twice, resulting parameter names are identical.
+When `init_parameters` is called on the same module twice, resulting parameter names are identical.

 ## Regularization and reparametrization